Arthaey/anki-personal/README.md

 There are Jasmine tests for the more complicated Javascript bits.
 Open `spec/SpecRunner.html` in a browser to run them and see their results.

+Run the linter against the Javascript files via `eslint .`

 # Flag Images

 Downloaded from http://www.famfamfam.com/lab/icons/flags/